 You may make an inquiry to Blue Cross's customer service team at any time if you have concerns.
 This is usually the best, first course of action.
 Blue Cross's customer service team can solve most problems.
-Contact Blue Cross's customer service team at the number printed on the back of your ID card or by email at customerservice@bcbsvt.com.
+Contact Blue Cross's customer service team at the number printed on the back of your ID card.
 Please have your ID card handy when you call.
 Also, call if you need help understanding the denial of coverage for a service.